-The PHA will establish and manage separate waiting lists for individual projects or buildings that are receiving PBV assistance.
+The PHA may establish and manage separate waiting lists for individual projects as specifically noticed or buildings that are receiving PBV assistance or utilize its general Section 8 list to identify potential recipients.
 The PHA currently has waiting lists for the following PBV projects:

-[Insert list of project/buildings receiving PBV assistance for which separate waiting lists are maintained].
+Southwind Village project/buildings receiving PBV assistance for which a separate waiting lists are maintained.